 Faculty vaccination requirement

 All full-time and part-time Vanderbilt University-employed faculty are required to be fully vaccinated against COVID-19 for the 2021–22 academic school year.
-All faculty, including those who received their vaccine from Occupational Health, VUMC or a VUMC clinic, must submit their vaccination record using the vaccine tracker submission form by July 31.
+All faculty, including those who received their vaccine from Occupational Health, VUMC or a VUMC clinic, must submit their vaccination record using the vaccine tracker submission form.

-Faculty who have not submitted confirmation of vaccination and who do not have an approved or in-process request for exemption/accommodation by July 31 will be subject to appropriate Faculty Manual processes, including disciplinary actions.
+Faculty who have not submitted confirmation of vaccination and who do not have an approved or in-process request for exemption/accommodation will be subject to appropriate Faculty Manual processes, including disciplinary actions.

 Staff and postdoctoral fellow vaccination requirement

 All Vanderbilt University-employed staff—which includes full time, part time, flex and temporary—and all VU-employed postdocs are required to be fully vaccinated against COVID-19 for the 2021–22 academic school year.
-Staff and postdocs, including those who received their vaccine from Occupational Health, VUMC or a VUMC clinic, must submit their vaccination record using the vaccine tracker submission form by July 31.
+Staff and postdocs, including those who received their vaccine from Occupational Health, VUMC or a VUMC clinic, must submit their vaccination record using the vaccine tracker submission form.
 This requirement applies regardless of whether staff are working on campus or remotely, now or in the future.

-Staff and postdocs who decide to seek an exemption from the vaccination requirement as a medical or religious accommodation must submit a request for accommodation to the Equal Opportunity and Access office as soon as possible.
-To support timely processing, accommodation requests should be submitted by June 15.
+Staff and postdocs who decide to seek an exemption from the vaccination requirement as a medical or religious accommodation must submit a request for accommodation to the Equal Opportunity and Access office.

-Vaccination and submission of vaccination records (or an approved or in-process request for accommodation) by July 31 for staff and postdocs is a condition of employment.
+Vaccination and submission of vaccination records (or an approved or in-process request for accommodation) for staff and postdocs is a condition of employment.
 Supervisors will be notified of those not in compliance, and the university will take appropriate disciplinary action, which will include termination of employment.

 COVID-19 vaccines have been shown to be safe and effective at preventing infection by the virus, and experts believe getting the vaccine prevents serious illness and reduces potential transmission to others even if you do get infected.
 The rapid development and expansion of the vaccine is an unprecedented achievement in the history of medicine and is one in which scientists and clinicians at Vanderbilt University and Vanderbilt University Medical Center played leading roles.
 This underscores the power of our university’s relentless pursuit of innovation and our mission to be of service to our community.

-Faculty, staff and postdocs who have not yet received their vaccination may visit the free walk-up vaccination clinics taking place on campus in June and July or may find a vaccination site elsewhere in the community.
+Faculty, staff and postdocs who have not yet received their vaccination can find more information on scheduling a vaccination appointment on the VUMC website.

 Which vaccines are approved?